-We encourage you to be an active participant in your child's learning experience.
-We do ask that you contact the school administration and teachers in advance to inquire about a desired time for scheduling a meeting.
-Visitors in the building will be limited.
+We encourage you to be an active participant in your child's learning experience and visit the school when needed.
+We do ask that you contact the school administration and teachers in advance to inquire about a desired time for meeting.
 Please make sure you stop by the main office to pick up your Visitor's Pass.
 No one will be permitted to be present in the building between 7:30 am and 2:55 pm unless they are issued a Visitor's Pass.
 All visitors must provide a valid photo identification to receive a Visitor's Pass at that time.